avinassh/blag/content/posts/install-go-sierra.md

 categories: ["code"]
 tags: ["golang"]
 slug: "install-go-sierra"
-description: "Install Go v1.7.x on OS X 10.12.x with Homebrew."
+summary: "Install Go v1.7.x on OS X 10.12.x with Homebrew."
 ---

 Do the following: